New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Data and methodology

 Before proceeding with the linear computations of our grid, we therefore perform convergence tests to study how the linear periods and their respective growth rates in the different modes of pulsation are affected by the structure of the envelope $-$ the number of layers and the position of the anchor zone, the results of which are presented in Figs.~\ref{convergence1} and \ref{convergence2}.
 Because our study primarily uses the input stellar parameters of chemical composition $Z$, stellar mass $M$ and convection parameter sets, we perform convergence tests for various combinations of these values while keeping all other parameters fixed.
-For all the cases, we find the pulsation periods and their corresponding growth rates in the fundamental period to not vary by more than 0.005 days and 0.1, respectively.
-This makes the results quite robust against the choice of the different ($N, N_{\rm outer}$) and ($T_{\rm anchor}, T_{\rm inner}$) combinations.
+From Fig.~\ref{convergence1}, we find that the relative differences in the F-mode pulsation periods generally decrease as the numerical resolution increases, except for the models computed with Set~C and for the highest ($N, N_{\rm outer}$) combination of (600, 240).
+Nevertheless, these relative differences remain below 5\% in all cases$-$regardless of stellar mass, chemical composition or convection parameter set$-$demonstrating that the results are quite robust against the choice of ($N, N_{\rm outer}$).
+For the corresponding growth rates of the fundamental mode, we report simple (absolute) differences rather than relative ones because the growth rates change sign in several cases, including zero crossings, making relative measures unreliable.
+We find that these differences also decrease with increasing numerical resolution, except for the models computed with the (600, 240) combination and that they remain below 0.08 for all cases.
+The convergence test results, however, show a stronger sensitivity to the choice of ($T_{\rm anchor}, T_{\rm inner}$) combinations, as illustrated in Fig.~\ref{convergence2}.
+The largest effects arise in models computed for different stellar masses; cases with similar $T_{\rm inner}$ values display comparable relative differences in the F-mode pulsation periods, with maximum deviations of about 14\%.
+This sensitivity is reduced in models computed as a function of chemical composition and convection parameter sets, where models with similar $T_{\rm anchor}$ values show similar relative differences that do not exceed 7\% and 5\%, respectively.
+The simple (absolute) differences in the corresponding F-mode growth rates remain below 0.12 in all cases.
+We also conducted convergence tests of the BLAP period ratios for the various ($N, N_{\rm outer}$) and ($T_{\rm anchor}, T_{\rm inner}$) combinations across different stellar masses, chemical compositions and convection parameter sets, with the results shown in Fig.~\ref{conv_pr}.
+In all cases, the relative differences in the period ratios generally decrease with increasing numerical resolution in ($N, N_{\rm outer}$), although this trend does not hold for the different ($T_{\rm anchor}, T_{\rm inner}$) combinations.
+Nevertheless, the relative differences remain below 7\% in every case$-$ independent of stellar mass, chemical composition, or convection parameter set$-$ indicating that the period ratios are quite robust to the choice of both ($N, N_{\rm outer}$) and ($T_{\rm anchor}, T_{\rm inner}$).
 Our final choice of the ($N, N_{\rm outer}$) and ($T_{\rm anchor}, T_{\rm inner}$) is (280, 140) and (2d5, 6d6), respectively\footnote{$ \rm N = 280 $, $ \rm N_{outer} = 140 $, $ \rm T_{anchor} = 2 \times 10^5 \: \rm K$ and $ \rm T_{inner} = 6 \times 10^6 \: \rm K$}.
-A quick look at the plots also reveals that the pulsation period is least influenced by the convection parameter sets, followed by variations in $Z$, and is the most sensitive to changes in stellar mass.
-In contrast, the growth rate in the fundamental mode is most affected by the choice of $Z$, followed by the convection parameter sets, with stellar mass having the least impact.

 Using the envelope structure as mentioned above, we construct a very fine grid of models, with stellar input parameters estimated to cover the observed BLAP region on the HR diagram as in \citetalias{pietrukowicz17}: